qliam/aws-ecs-service-discovery/README.md

 ### What it does

-1. Identify tasks that are services.
+1. Gather the list of services from the cluster.
-2. Get the internal IP of the host of each service.
+2. Get the internal IP of the host of each service's PRIMARY task.
 3. Create or update a record in the Amazon Route53 private DNS to point to the service
 4. **Die**\*